YVass1/GenerationCafeETLPipeline/Readme.md

     -   Start in active shell: `docker-compose up`
     -   Start in background: `docker-compose up -d`

-4. You should now be able to navigate to `http://localhost:8080/` in your browser to access the Adminer login page through which we can access MySQL.
+4. You should now be able to navigate to `http://localhost:8080/` in your browser to access the Adminer login page (through which we can access MySQL).

 5. Log into Adminer and create a databased titled "team1_finalproject":
     -   Click "Create Database", enter the title, click "Save"
     -   The GIF below shows the steps to perform this.
         - https://i.imgur.com/BtaO5kQ.gif
+    -   You don't need to add anything to the database.
+This is just an empty database that we will programatically create tables for and load the cleaned CSV data into.

-6. To stop the Docker containers run `docker-compose stop`
+6. If you need to stop the Docker containers run `docker-compose stop`

 #### Virtual Environment